brunokatekawa/Curso_DS_Prod/README.md

 ---

 ## Module 02 - Data description
-In this module, we start getting familiar with the dataset to **understand how complex** is the problema that we are trying to solve.
+In this module, we start getting familiar with the dataset to **understand how complex** is the problem that we are trying to solve.

 **Key points:**
 - Know the dataset size: